matthieugomez/sumup/README.md

 ### `sumup` can `collapse` to an external dataset

-You can replace the existing dataset by the summary statistics using the `collapse` option
+Replace the existing dataset by the summary statistics using the `collapse` option
 ```
 sumup hours wage, by(union married) statistics(mean p50 p90) collapse
 ```